-For the three Marc
+For the three Ma e month rch 31 s ended

-2018 2019
+2018 2018 20

 Current tax

-In respect of the current period \$ \$ 2,918
+In respect of the current period \$ - \$ 2,918

-a.
 Cayman Islands

 The Company is incorporated in the Cayman Islands.
 Under the current laws of the Cayman Islands, the Company is not subject to tax on income or capital gains.
 Additionally, the Cayman Islands does not impose a withholding tax on payments of dividends to shareholders.